Navigation Modes

 Upstream with Tributaries (UT)

 Retrieves all upstream tributaries feeding the starting location.
+In dendritic networks, this mode can return a large number of stream segments.

 Downstream Mainstem (DM)

 Follows the primary downstream path from the starting point.
+Commonly applied to connectivity analysis and downstream tracing.

 Downstream with Diversions (DD)